Back to Top

 House Bill 485, entitled “Provisional Ballot/Same-Day Registration”, which requires that a Retrievable (rather than a Provisional) Ballot be used with same-day registration that has to be approved by the local County Board of Elections.
 The Retrievable ballot allows verification that the person voting is actually who they say that they are, and that they are eligible to vote.

-House Bill 772, entitled “Poll Observer Appointments, Access & Activity”, which would modify the process for appointing political party observers at the polls; specify actions observers are entitled to take at each voting place; and allow observers to have designated chairs to use at each voting enclosure.
+House Bill 772, entitled “Poll Observer Appointments, Access & Activity”, which modifies the process for appointing political party observers at the polls; specifies actions observers are entitled to take at each voting place; and allows observers to have designated chairs to use at each voting enclosure.

 In addition, I was a Primary Sponsor of the following Bills: